Climate change: what actions can we take?

 The impacts of climate change are already underway, and will intensify over time.
 That is why it is important for communities, organizations, and governments to adapt to the impacts of climate change as well as cut greenhouse gas emissions.
 Adaptation includes increasing the resilience of infrastructure as well as preparing vulnerable communities for extreme weather events.

 Climate change is now inevitable, but we can still impact how extreme it will be.
 One way to mitigate further climate change is to completely green our energy sector.
-In California, community choice energy programs provide greener energy to our people.
-Peninsula Clean Energy, a community choice energy program, brings San Mateo County residents cleaner energy at a lower cost.
-Peninsula Clean Energy reduced emissions from electricity in San Mateo County in half in 2017 and will transition our entire community to 100% clean energy by 2021.
+In California, community choice energy programs provide greener energy.
+Peninsula Clean Energy, a community choice energy program, provides its customers with cleaner energy at a lower cost.
+Peninsula Clean Energy reduced emissions from electricity in San Mateo County in half by 2017 and by January 2021 have transitioned to 100% carbon-free energy.
+We continue to make progress on our goal to also use energy that is 100% renewable by 2025.

 Meanwhile, the very best option is to use less energy altogether.
 That means changing behaviors such as turning off lights when leaving a room and improving the efficiency of our buildings.
-For example, energy efficient LED bulbs can consume six times less energy than a traditional incandescent light bulb.
+For example, energy efficient LED bulbs can consume only 1/6 the amount of energy when compared to a traditional incandescent light bulb.

 Visit the San Mateo County Energy Watch website for more details.